mannibasi/head-first-design-patterns/README.md

 ## The Template Method Pattern
 Defines the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

+## The Iterator Pattern
+Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+## The Composite Pattern
+Composes objects into tree structures to represent part-whole hierarchies.
+Composite lets clients treat individual objects and compositions of objects uniformly.